 20. Make an Appearance at Colorado Mountain Winefest

 Not only does the Grand Junction area have a thriving craft beverage scene, but it also plays host to Colorado Mountain Winefest, one of the biggest celebrations of wine in the country.
-Winefest takes place, September 18 – 19, 2021, in the beautiful Riverbend Park, right along the Colorado River with stunning views of Mount Garfield.
-Hundreds of wineries and vendors set up for tastings, wine-themed gifts, chef demonstrations, and wine pairings.
+Winefest takes place in the beautiful Riverbend Park, right along the Colorado River with stunning views of Mount Garfield.
+Hundreds of wineries and vendors are set up for tastings, wine-themed gifts, chef demonstrations, and wine pairings.
 Come early or stay late, to enjoy all the wine-inspired specials that area businesses take “grape” love in creating to enhance your visit, from specialty dishes to wine-themed activities.
 Winefest tickets sell out each year, so be sure to grab yours while there is still time!

 21. Explore Grand Junction’s Newest Park